 Talent rotates the camera arm to the left end,

-SCREEN: The positions of the pupil and X-CR is being recorded.
+SCREEN: The positions of the pupil and X-CR are being recorded and calculated by the software.
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/files_upload.php?src=19910753

 Talent rotates the camera arm to the right end,

-SCREEN: The positions of the pupil and X-CR are being recorded.
+SCREEN: The positions of the pupil and X-CR are being recorded and calculated by the software.
 TXT: Repeat this multiple times

 Based on the recorded values, calculate the radius of pupil rotation Rp (R-P) using this formula [1].